Joe-Collins-1986/Hangman/README.md

    **Points 2 - 6:**
    - Replace IDs with Classes and update CSS to .element as opposed to #element.
-   - Checked ID was not used in js.
+   - Checked ID was not used in JS.
-   - Removed duplicate class syntax e.g .class="settings-pin" class="pin-right".
+   - Removed duplicate class syntax e.g. class="settings-pin" class="pin-right".
 This was changed to class=”settings-pin pin-right”.

    ---

    **Points 7 - 10:**
    Mute is defaulted as true so no need to specify.
-Therefore reomoved = “true”.
+Therefore removed = “true”.

    </details>